 Start a personal project

-Staying power and patience – Once you get into a project in depth, you’ll realize there is more to it than you originally thought and it will take more time to fully explore it.
-As you reach the middle of your project, you may realize your photos may not be as good or up to your standards.
-Don’t run out of gas and use just okay photos.
+- Staying power and patience: Once you get into a project in depth, you’ll realize there is more to it than you originally thought and it will take more time to fully explore it.
+As you reach the middle of your project, you may realize your photos might not be as good or up to your standards.
+Don’t run out of gas and use just OK photos.